 In many contexts, situational awareness safety is geared toward an individual’s immediate surroundings.
 Though when thought of in its entirety, situational awareness applies to not only your workplace but also the world at large and the many ways different events and threats can influence your operations.

 One of the most universal threats was the COVID-19 pandemic.
 Workers sick with the virus, lockdowns and other legal actions, massive supply chain disruptions, and more wreaked havoc on the globe—and businesses everywhere struggled to keep up.

 The concepts of situational awareness can apply here as well.
-By expanding their awareness to include things like virus hotspots, legal challenges, and news reports, companies like Bellicum Pharmaceuticals were able to harden their entire organization against the pandemic.
+By expanding their awareness to include things like virus hotspots, legal challenges, and news reports, forward-thinking companies were able to harden their entire organization against the pandemic.